It's All Over: The Kiss That Changed Spanish Football: Response

 Prior to the documentary's release, there were varied reactions to it in Spanish society.
 Many people were supportive of the players being afforded the platform, while others had different negative responses based on what they assumed the documentary would focus on.
 Pardos encouraged those criticising the documentary before watching it to instead engage, saying that documentaries are made "to reflect, debate, and inspire thought".

 In a review for Radio Times, Calum Baker said that the documentary has "a clear-eyed and propulsive story", with directorial choices that underscore its themes and a satisfying final act.
 Laia Bonals of El Periódico wrote that the documentary "is a demonstration of strength and sacrifice" for its entire runtime, provoking goosebumps, and that there is no better way to tell of everything that happened.
 Cinemagavia's Núria Molina Insa also felt that it was "ideal for someone who ... only knew of the final explosion", saying that the documentary's structure and method of recounting the events around the World Cup as well as before provided all the context for Rubiales' speech and the resulting #SeAcabó movement.
 She also thought it was a fitting tribute to the players, noting the documentary's additional significance as an account of the historic first World Cup victory.

 Molina Insa felt that although it was strong thematically, the documentary was unoriginal in its technical aspects; however, she said this was a positive, that the format "does a good job of putting the different pieces together".
 She criticised the fast pacing, but suggested that this "will surely work" for people more familiar with documentaries.
 Carmen Gómez Mariñas of La Voz de Galicia felt it was an unconventional sports documentary, due to intertwining the journey of sporting triumph with the players' accounts of how the staff mistreated them, and because the major victory depicted is a social rather than sporting one.

-It was submitted for consideration in nine categories of the 39th Goya Awards and is nominated for the International Emmy Award for Best Sports Documentary at the 53rd International Emmy Awards.
+It was submitted for consideration in nine categories of the 39th Goya Awards and won the International Emmy Award for Best Sports Documentary at the 53rd International Emmy Awards.